-The $168 billion Bush Economic Stimulus Package was approved by Congress in 2008.
-The package eliminated taxes on the first $6,000 of taxable income for individuals and the first $12,000 of income for couples.
-The economic stimulus package was paid as a rebate check mailed out to taxpayers, in amounts as follows:
+The Bush Administration sent the $168 billion Economic Stimulus Package to Congress, who approved it in 2008.
+It eliminated taxes on the first $6,000 of taxable income for individuals and the first $12,000 of income for couples.
+A rebate check was mailed out to taxpayers, in amounts as follows:

 - Individuals up to $600.